 Flagging duplicates in Google Sheets helps ensure data accuracy and consistency.
 This process is essential for maintaining clean and usable data sets.

-In this guide, you will learn step-by-step methods to identify and manage duplicate entries using built-in features and simple functions.
+In this guide, you will learn step-by-step methods to identify and manage duplicate entries in Google Sheets.

 Conditional formatting is an effective method to highlight duplicates in Google Sheets.
 By setting up formatting rules, you can easily visualize duplicate data entries.
 Follow these steps to implement conditional formatting: